-Q&A from 'All Indiana Politics Special: The Governor’s Debate'
+Watch replay of 'All Indiana Politics Special: The Governor’s Debate'

 “If legislators are not prepared, that is their fault, and we should probably replace them.
 We should make this legal now, and, as governor, I would make sure that all nonviolent criminal cannabis-related offenses are expunged.”

 BRAUN: Marijuana use medicinally and recreationally is cascading across the county, and Indiana needs to address it seriously.
-He’d have to think about whether to allow adult use.
-On medical use, “We’re probably ready for it.”
-On both counts, he’s going to listen to law enforcement because they will have to enforce it and put up with any issues.
+I’d have to think about whether to allow adult use.
+On medicinal use, “We’re probably ready for it.”
+On both counts, I’m going to listen to law enforcement because they will have to enforce it and put up with any issues.

 What specific agency or service would you look to eliminate first when restructuring the state government, and why?

 RAINWATER: Instead of reducing or eliminating agencies, the state needs to first identify “money that is flying out the back door.”
-A total of $724 million in Medicaid overpayments were made in 2017, and the state “basically swept it under the rug because they didn’t want to go and try and collect that money from the health care companies and the insurance companies that had been overpaid.”
+For example, $724 million in Medicaid overpayments were made in 2017, and the state “basically swept it under the rug because they didn’t want to go and try and collect that money from the health care companies and the insurance companies that had been overpaid.”

 All 50 or so state agencies need to be reviewed for overpayments, poor contract management, and “where the money is going out the back door” before determining what to do.

-BRAUN: A lot of state agencies have not had thorough management and reviewed “in terms of do we need every employee there, are we spending the money correctly.”
+BRAUN: A lot of state agencies have not had thorough management and need to be reviewed “in terms of ‘Do we need every employee there?’
+‘Are we spending the money correctly?’”

 Indiana has a $22 million annual budget.
 “Imagine if you could get 5% savings. … That’s a way you could pay for a lot of other things you may want to do, or reduce taxes in general.”

 “I guessing there’s not an agency that doesn’t have room to be run more efficiently.”
-He would find those cost reductions and make the agencies run more efficiently.
+I would find those cost reductions and make the agencies run more efficiently.

-McCORMICK: While in the state Department of Education, it reviewed what programs worked or didn’t, and where staffing was heavy.
+McCORMICK: While in the state Department of Education, I reviewed what programs worked or didn’t, and where staffing was heavy.
 “I’d do that with every single agency.”
-Also, interagency collaboration needs to happen.
+Also, interagency collaboration needs to happen more frequently.

 What will you do to get young people of color prepared for high-wage jobs in the state?

 BRAUN: Across the board, helping people struggling to get jobs has to be a priority.
 Indiana needs to share with parents what the high-demand, high-wage jobs are, and “make sure, for the 150,000 jobs that we have out there that need a better high school training, that you don’t stigmatize that and that you balance it out.”

 If those 150,000 jobs were filled, Indiana would get $3 billion to $4 billion more in its economy.

 Also, the state is “misguiding kids into a bad career that doesn’t have a job that you can get in Indiana.”

 McCORMICK: My economic development plan touches on jobs for people of color.

 “We’ve got to be business-friendly but also take care of Hoosiers, and — when you’re looking at our most at-risk areas and communities and where many of our minority families live — we’ve got to make sure that we are targeting our resources not just in the job space, but looking at it in the bigger picture.”

-That should include affordable housing, stable families, health care access, quality education, quality health care, and universal prekindergarten.
+That bigger picture should include affordable housing, stable families, health care access, quality education, quality health care, and universal prekindergarten.

 The Indiana Economic Development Corp. did a good job getting grants to communities, but those grants need to more specifically focused.